jozsef123/Pierce-College---Transcript-Notifier/README.md

 -Replace line 100 with # os.system("taskkill /f /im firefox.exe")

 # Notes
-Depending on the number of classes takenlines 51 will be changed Depending on the semester and the number of classes taken lines 45 will be swapped with 46 for Fall semester -Elements are changed on Pierce's website when there is a new semester added
+Depending on the number of classes taken lines 51 will be changed Depending on the semester and the number of classes taken lines 45 will be swapped with 46 for Fall semester -Elements are changed on Pierce's website when there is a new semester added